In Short

 RRSP (Registered Retirement Savings Plan)

-A tax-deferred savings account where contributions reduce your taxable income.
-Funds grow tax-sheltered until withdrawal.
+A tax-deferred account where contributions reduce your taxable income now and funds grow tax-sheltered until withdrawal in retirement.

 TFSA (Tax-Free Savings Account)

-Contributions are made with after-tax dollars, but all growth and withdrawals are completely tax-free.
+Contributions are made with after-tax dollars, but all growth and withdrawals are completely tax-free — a flexible complement to an RRSP.

 CPP & OAS

-Canada Pension Plan (CPP) and Old Age Security (OAS) are government benefit programs available to eligible Canadians at retirement age.
+The Canada Pension Plan and Old Age Security are government benefits available to eligible Canadians; timing when you start them changes your lifetime income.

 RRIF (Registered Retirement Income Fund)

-When you retire, your RRSP converts to a RRIF.
-You draw a minimum income each year.
-Proper timing of this conversion matters.
+When you retire, your RRSP typically converts to a RRIF with a minimum annual withdrawal.
+The timing of that conversion matters for tax.

 Important Retirement Planning Considerations